alexeilebedev/openacr/README.md

 the parent structure.
 The expression intended to match the primary key of the target type.
 This reftype is very useful in command line arguments.

-### Sbrk

-*UNDER CONSTRUCTION*.

-This is just a pass-through to the sbrk() system call.
-The pool does not support deletion.
-Ultimately all system memory requests are satisfied by this pool, because it sits at the end of every basepool chain.

 ### Smallstr

 *UNDER CONSTRUCTION*.